Kiransardarahmad19/Organation_Software_Engineering/README.md

 # Conclusion
 Organation offers a secure, efficient, and user-friendly platform to manage the entire organ donation and transplantation process.
 It enables communication and collaboration between all stakeholders, from donors to medical professionals, creating a valuable resource for the healthcare community.

+## My Contribution

+Designed the complete Organation system architecture, mapping all donor, recipient, medical, legal, and coordination workflows into a unified platform.